galio-org/galio/README.md

 <img src="assets/galio_thumbnail.jpg">

-Galio is a 100% free and open source project, licensed under MIT.
-It will always remain free to use, powered by a massive world-wide community.
+Galio is a 100% free and open source project, licensed under MIT License.
+You'll be building Android and iOS apps in style.
+Galio will always remain free to use and it is powered by a massive world-wide community.
-Carefully crafted.
-Ready-made components, typography, and a gorgeous base theme that adaps to each project.
-You'll be building in style.
+It comes with a lot of carefully crafted, ready to be used components and a beautiful typography.
+Galio has a gorgeous base theme that adaps to each project.
 Built with real app examples, component demos, guides, and how-to's to get you up and running with mobile apps faster than ever before.

 ## Table of Contents